 They often say that our thoughts change our behavior, but researcher Amy Cuddy has demonstrated that the reverse is also true: our behavior changes our thoughts.

-If we adopt body language that reflects confidence; for example, our body chemistry changes in response and emotionally, we begin to feel more confident as well.
+If we adopt body language that reflects confidence, for example, our body chemistry changes in response and emotionally, we feel more confident.

 Applying this principle to word usage, we can conclude that making an effort to incorporate more positive feeling words into our daily vocabulary will make us feel happier and more optimistic overall.

 1. Over a month: